 1. Be mindful of the size of your models and tours to ensure an optimal loading experience for learners who are using mobile devices or have slower internet connections.

-- Limit the length of your tours (we recommend 10 chapters or fewer) and hide non-essential anatomy.
+We also recommend limiting the length of your tours and hide non-essential anatomy.

 2. Adjust the height and width in the Publish tool to preview the position of the model and labels in case you need to make updates before embedding.